Implementation Readiness Assessment

 3.6.3 Sustaining commitment through demonstrated value

 Political and institutional commitment is more easily sustained when ocean accounts demonstrably contribute to policy and decision-making.
-Countries should therefore plan early wins -- policy-relevant outputs that can be delivered within the first 12--18 months of the implementation programme.
-Examples of early wins include:
+Countries should therefore plan early wins—policy-relevant outputs that can be delivered in the early stages of the implementation programme.
+Phase 1 account types (see Section 3.2.2) naturally serve as early wins because they are feasible with existing data and are directly relevant to common policy processes.

 These early products serve dual purposes: they provide immediate value to policy users, and they build the case for continued investment in more comprehensive and analytically powerful account products in later phases.